Sherewood/4501Project-/README.md

 Return to base: Clicking on the 'return to base' button in the UI with a unit that supports the action selected will cause the unit to return to the main base.

 Harvest resource: With a worker selected, right clicking on a resource deposit will cause the worker to head towards the deposit,
     then start extracing resources if they are available.
+See 3.7.1 of the report for more on the behavior

 Construct building: Perform the following sequence of actions with a worker selected.